 Do you need to use cosmeceuticals?

-When it comes to skincare, as with so many things in life, once the genie is out of the bottle, it is not only impossible to get it back in, but everyone wants a piece of the magical action.
+When it comes to skincare, as with so many things in life, once the genie is out of the bottle, it is impossible to get it back in, but everyone wants a piece of the magical action.
 And so it is with cosmeceutical skincare.

 But the term has now fallen prey to a little too much use and a lot of abuse.